art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

 * `copyright_notice` *string* - Statement notifying how the work is protected by copyright.
 Applies to the work itself, not image or other related assets.
 * `has_multimedia_resources` *boolean* - Whether this artwork has any associated microsites, digital publications, or documents tagged as multimedia
 * `has_educational_resources` *boolean* - Whether this artwork has any documents tagged as educational
+* `has_advanced_imaging` *boolean* - Whether this artwork is enhanced with 3D models, 360 image sequences, Mirador views, etc.
 * `colorfulness` *float* - Unbounded positive float representing an abstract measure of colorfulness.
 * `color` *object* - Dominant color of this artwork in HSL
 * `latitude` *number* - Latitude coordinate of the location of this work in our galleries